As a courtesy to our students, BYU – Idaho provides information and guidance for the certification process in Idaho.

 - As always, there are exceptions to the rule.
 While many states require certification, some require individuals be certifiable, and a few only require a transcript indicating the individual has graduated with a degree in education.
 It is up to the graduate to discover the specific requirements of the state in which they choose to teach.

-- Students are advised to certify in Idaho, although the student is responsible to determine whether or not to do so.
+- Students are urged to maintain certification in Idaho, although the student is responsible to determine whether or not to do so.